Corynebacteriophage

+Structure and classification

 Corynephages are a diverse group of viruses that specifically infect bacteria within the Corynebacterium genus.
 Structurally, these phages exhibit a variety of forms, with most having a distinct head-and-tail morphology characteristic of the order Caudovirales.
 The capsid, typically icosahedral in shape, encloses the genetic material, which can be either double-stranded or single-stranded DNA, varying in size among different phage species.
 The tail structure, used for attachment to host cells, can be short or long, and its complexity varies across different phages.
 The specific morphology of a corynephage plays a key role in its classification and is a crucial factor in understanding its interaction with host bacteria.